An Improved Upper Bound for Bootstrap Percolation in All Dimensions: Proofs of Theorems and

-To proceed with the induction, we need two lemmas that give bounds on the probability that, respectively, smaller cuboids and lower-threshold cuboids are semi-spanned.
+In this section, we complete the proof of Theorem~\ref{thm:cstar} and use it to deduce Theorem~\ref{thm:UB}.
+Note that Lemma~\ref{le:baseCase} proves Theorem~\ref{thm:cstar} for $r = 2$, all $d \geq 2$, and all $\ell \geq 0$.
+The rest of the proof of Theorem~\ref{thm:cstar} is an inductive argument that is very similar to the one used in~\cite{BBM3D}.
+However, we face a number of technical complications not present in~\cite{BBM3D}.
+So, in spite of the many similarities, we will give almost all of the details of the proof.

+Recall that we wish to show that for all $d \geq r$ and all $\ell \geq 0$, if $p$ satisfies~\eqref{eq:pDef}, then $P(n, d, \ell, r, p) \to 1$ as $n \to \infty$.
+We will assume that Theorem~\ref{thm:cstar} holds for all $r' < r$, all $d \geq r'$, and all $\ell \geq 0$.
+In order to carry out the induction, we need two lemmas.
 The first lemma is due to Holroyd~\cite[Lemma 2]{HolModAllD}.
-We will need it for the most delicate remaining case, that of $r = 3$.
+We will need it for the case~$r = 3$.

 \begin{lemma} For any $d \geq 3$, $\ell \geq 0$, and $\varepsilon > 0$, if $n$ is sufficiently large and $p^{-2d} \leq n^{\varepsilon}$, then

 \end{lemma}